 Since it opened in 2009, the Aria Resort & Casino has been a leading example of the post-kitsch, post-theme-hotel era of Las Vegas luxury accommodations.
 As the 61-story centerpiece of CityCenter—a cluster of hotels, residences, and shops on the Strip—the Aria impresses with its scale, its up-to-date technology, its glass-and-light favored design, and, for a hotel with 4,004 rooms to look after, its surprisingly good service.
 Even the Aria’s standard rooms, and their marble bathrooms, are large, and the drapes on its floor-to-ceiling windows know when to open themselves.
 It also boasts eco-credentials: Along with Vdara, another CityCenter property, the Aria was the first Las Vegas hotel to achieve LEED gold-certified status.
-Its 150,000-square-foot casino, one of the largest in Las Vegas, dazzles even those who only occasionally look up from the tables.
-The nightclub, Haze, is among the hottest on the Strip.
-And the video Game Room is state of the art, although—because there must be limits—children under 18 can’t get into the room unless accompanied by an adult.
+Its 150,000-square-foot casino dazzles even those who only occasionally look up from the tables.
+The nightclub, Jewel, is among the hottest on the Strip.
+And the video Game Room is state of the art.

 Have you been here?
 Share a tip or a photo with fellow travelers.